Chonnathai/Project1/README.md

 |mean_temp|float|SurfaceAirTemperatureMonthlyMean|Surface air temperature monthly mean|
 |mean_re_humid|float|RelativeHumidityMonthlyMean|Monthly mean relative humidity|

-4. brief summary of your analysis
+4. Brief summary of your analysis

 - Between November and January, in the northeast monsoon period, There will be more intense total rainfall than during other months in each year.
 - Temperatures have continued to rise over the past forty years which shows the problem of global warming that the whole world is now experiencing.